[ Sgt Michael Willetts & Sgt Walter Beard ]

 Private Peter S Grundy, 21, 2 Para, killed by booby trap bomb in remote farmhouse near Tullydonnel, Forkhill.
 He had narrowly escaped death at Warrenpoint by transferring at the last moment from the vehicle hit by the first blast to a Land Rover that did not face the main blast.

-[ Lieutenant Simon Bates ]
+Lt Simon Bates

 1st January 1980: